Empowering GNNs via Edge-Aware Weisfeiler-Leman Algorithm: Experiments

 \textbf{TUDatasets}.
 Following GIN~\citep{xu2018powerful}, we conduct experiments on four graph classification datasets where graphs have many edges among neighbors from TUDatasets~\citep{Morris2020TU}.
 We use the same number of layers as GIN and report the 10-fold cross-validation accuracy following the protocol as~\citep{xu2018powerful} for a fair comparison.

 As presented in Table~\ref{tab:exp_graph_classification}, we can observe that our NC-GNN outperforms GIN on all datasets consistently.
-Moreover, NC-GNN performs competitively with other methods aiming at improving GNN expressiveness.
-The consistent improvements over GIN can show that modeling edges among neighbors in NC-GNN is practically effective.
+Moreover, NC-GNN performs competitively with other methods that aim to improve the expressiveness of GNN.
+The consistent improvements over GIN show that modeling edges among neighbors in NC-GNN is practically effective.
 Notably, NC-GNN achieves an obvious improvement margin of $2.3$ on COLLAB.
 This result can be intuitively justified by observing the considerably larger Avg. \textit{\#Message}$_\textit{NC}$ on COLLAB compared to other datasets, as shown in Table~\ref{tab:data_statistics}, Appendix~\ref{supp:data_statistics}.
 In this case, NC-GNN can use such informative edges existing among neighbors to boost the performance.

 \textbf{Open Graph Benchmark}.
 We further perform experiments on the large-scale dataset ogbg-ppa~\citep{hu2020open}, which has over $150$K graphs and is known as a more convincing testbed than TUDatasets.
 The graphs in ogbg-ppa are extracted from the protein-protein association networks of different species.
 Since we have one more MLP than GIN at each layer, one may wonder \textit{if our improvements are brought by the larger number of learnable parameters, instead of our claimed expressiveness.} Thus, here we compare with GIN under the same parameter budget.
 Specifically, we use the same number of layers as GIN to ensure the same receptive field and tune the hidden dimension to obtain an NC-GNN model that has a similar number of learnable parameters as GIN.
 More detailed setups are included in Appendix~\ref{supp:nc-gnn-e}.
-In addition to GIN, we also include GraphSNN in the comparison.
+In addition to GIN, we further construct a baseline which is a GIN model with 3-cycle counts included as additional node features.
+We also include GraphSNN in the comparison.
 Results over $10$ random runs are reported.
 Note that other subgraph GNN models cannot scale to such a large-scale dataset.
 For example, NGNN~\citep{zhang2021nested}, as pointed out in its paper, does not scale to such a dataset with a large average node degree due to copying a rooted subgraph for each node to the GPU memory.